active-threat-hunting/active-threat-hunting/ansible/infrastructure/osticket/README.md

 Access the web interface for OSTicket on port 9700 of the remote server.

-Login with default admin user & password:
+Login with default admin user & password at [http://localhost:9700/scp](http://localhost:9700/scp):
     username: ostadmin
     password: Admin1